 Ethan Bearman is a multi-talented media star on the rise.
 In addition to his writing endeavors, Bearman is a skilled talk show host heard on KGO, San Francisco and in national syndication.
 The genesis for his new book, Liars and Whores: How Big Government and Big Business Are Working to Save Their Own Assets, Not Yours (Talkers Books 2015), goes back to his childhood when an uncle encouraged him to “question the system.”
 The book is a populist, non-partisan approach to the economic and social challenges faced today by the average person trying to make a living and feed his or her family against the backdrop of an increasingly corrupt corporate and government culture.
 It addresses the key issues of these times.
 To book Ethan Bearman for your show, call Barbara Kurland at 413-565-5413.

 On the air for over 20 years, Ric Edelman is an expert on all aspects of personal finance critical to your listeners: investments, taxes, retirement planning, mortgages, saving for college, buying and leasing cars and more.
 Ric has been three times ranked the #1 Independent Financial Advisor in the nation by Barron’s.
 Ric is a #1 New York Times best-selling author and his eighth book, The Truth About Retirement Plans and IRAs, was published in April 2014.
-Also in 2014, Ric was named among the “Heavy Hundred” in the radio industry by TALKERS magazine.
+In 2014, 2015 and 2016, Ric was named among the “Heavy Hundred” in the radio industry by TALKERS magazine.
 Ric’s television show, The Truth About Money with Ric Edelman, airs on more than 200 public television stations across the country and has won 8 Telly Awards.
 He is a member of the CNBC Digital Financial Advisors Council.
 More information is available at: www.ricedelman.com.
 To book Ric Edelman, contact Rick Fowler at 703-251-0109.